tambetm/allenAI/README.md

 In the above example answer C has the highest total score and is therefore the best bet for the right answer.
 We used Lucene default scoring function both for scoring questions and answers.
 Because I couldn't find a way to calculate similarity of two strings in Lucene, I had to do it in really braindead way - I created a dummy index in memory, added only one document with answer there and then searched it with all possible answers.
 Surprisingly it wasn't that slow and worked rather well.

 Using this approach with 10 most similar questions got us accuracy 42%.
 We were quite surprised, when using the exact same method with 100 most similar questions resulted in 49.6%!
 Using 1000 questions improved it further to 51.6%, but 2000 got us back to 50.88%.
-We are not sure yet why increasing the number of questions to ridiculous numbers works, but we noticed that in many cases the answer scores are zeros, which basically predicts answer A. Considering more questions might give better chance for reasonable guess.
+We are not sure yet why increasing the questions to ridiculous numbers works, but we noticed that in many cases all the answer scores are zeros, which always predicts answer A. Taking into account more questions might produce more non-zero scores for answers and give better chance for reasonable guess.

 ### How to run indexing